On explosions in heavy-tailed branching random walks: Equivalent conditions for min-summability

-\oursubsection{Examples and special cases} Here we give a family of examples of applications of Proposition~\ref{prop:sigma-equivalence}.
-The notations are those of Proposition~\ref{prop:sigma-equivalence}.
-(In particular, $\Lambda_n$ is the minimum of $\sigma_n$ copies of the weight distribution $W$.) \begin{enumerate}[(i)] \item If $W \ge a > 0$, then Condition (ii) of Proposition~\ref{prop:sigma-equivalence} does not hold, and so $\sum_n \Lambda_n = \infty$.
-(This also trivially follows from $\Lambda_n \ge a$.)
-This example shows that the only interesting cases occur when $0$ is an accumulation point of the distribution. \item If $W=0$ with probability $p > 0$, then both the conditions of Proposition~\ref{prop:sigma-equivalence} hold if $\sum_n (1-p)^{\sigma_n} < \infty$.
-On the other hand, $\sum_n \Lambda_n < \infty$ implies that $\sum_n (1-p-\epsilon)^{\sigma_n} < \infty$ for every $\epsilon \in (0,p)$.
+Here we give a family of examples of applications of Proposition~\ref{propsigma-equivalence}.
+The notation is that of Proposition~\ref{propsigma-equivalence}.
+(In particular, $\Lambda_n$~is the minimum of $\sigma_n$ copies of the weight distribution $W$.) \begin{longlist} \item If $W \ge a > 0$, then condition (ii) of Proposition \ref {propsigma-equivalence} does not hold, and so $\sum_n \Lambda_n = \infty$.
+(This also trivially follows from $\Lambda_n \ge a$.)\vadjust{\goodbreak} This example shows that the only interesting cases occur when $0$ is an accumulation point of the distribution. \item If $W=0$ with probability $p > 0$, then both the conditions of Proposition~\ref{propsigma-equivalence} hold if $\sum_n (1-p)^{\sigma_n} < \infty$.
+On the other hand, $\sum_n \Lambda_n < \infty$ implies that $\sum_n (1-p-\varepsilon)^{\sigma_n} < \infty$ for every $\varepsilon\in(0,p)$.
 This case is not of prime interest either.
-The case $p=0$ with $0$ being an accumulation point of $W$ is the most interesting. \item If $W$ is uniform on $[0,1]$, then the conditions of Proposition~\ref{prop:sigma-equivalence} are equivalent to
+The case $p=0$ with $0$ being an accumulation point of $W$ is the most interesting. \item If $W$ is uniform on $[0,1]$, then the conditions of Proposition \ref {propsigma-equivalence} are equivalent to

 \item If $W$ is exponential, then $\Lambda_n \inlaw E/\sigma_n$, where $E$ is exponential.
 The sequence $\Lambda_n$ has almost surely a finite sum if and only if

 \item For the sequence $\sigma_n = n$, assuming that there is no atom at the origin and that $0$ is an accumulation point for $W$, it is easy to verify that $\sum_n \Lambda_n < \infty$ almost surely if and only if